mindey/IdeaLib/README.md

       ...])
 ```

-That is enough to define an idea.
+That is enough to define an idea (or rather, a simple linear plan).
 However, for a human, list of tuples of dictionaries is not necessarily the most convenient way.
 So, there is a method from_idl(), which tries to create the above-like variable (stored as self.plan) from the following kind of list:

 ```
 Idea('''